alleyinteractive/wordpress-simplechart/README.md

 ##### simplechart_widget_template

 Use different markup structure when rendering a chart in a frontend template.
-The `.simplechart-*` classes are required to render the chart, title, caption, and credit.
+The `.simplechart-*` classes are required to render the chart, title, subtitle, caption, and credit.

 ##### simplechart_widget_placeholder_text